Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Conclusion

-In Section \ref{ch:data_analysis}, we applied the proposed models and developed EM algorithms to the MESC and liver datasets.
+In Section \ref{ch:data_analysis}, we applied the proposed models and developed EM algorithms to the MESC and liver scRNA-seq datasets.
 For the MESC data, we considered and compared the results from the ZIP mixture models without covariates and with a size factor.
 Using the AIC criterion for comparing the models, we selected the ZIP mixture model with a size factor as the final choice, resulting in $K=4$ clusters, which clustered cells mainly in $2$ clusters (all cells from experiment day $4$ were assigned to cluster $1$ and $98.5\%$ of the cells from experiment day $0$ were assigned to cluster $4$).
 Next, we fitted the simple ZIP and ZINB models (i.e., without covariates or size factors) to the liver tissue data.
 Comparing the AIC from the final fits between the simple ZIP and ZINB models led to the simple ZINB model with $K=5$ clusters as the model that best fitted the liver data.
-One of the challenges in analyzing real data is the selection/filtering of genes before model fitting.
-Different gene filtering methods are available in the literature, and we have applied one of them in our analyses.
-A sensitivity analysis considering different filtering methods could be further investigated in future work.
+One of the challenges in analyzing scRNA-seq data is the selection/filtering of genes before model fitting.
+A sensitivity analysis considering different filtering methods available in the literature could be further investigated in future work.

-All in all, in this paper, a novel model-based clustering algorithm was proposed for single-cell RNA sequencing data that takes into account the feature of zero-inflation for this data.
-The proposed model was either a mixture of zero-inflated Poisson or a mixture of zero-inflated negative binomial distributions.
-Parameter estimation for all proposed models was conducted through the EM framework.
-Moreover, we considered and studied the proposed clustering algorithm for mixture models without and with covariates describing the rate parameter of the Poisson or negative binomial distributions.
-The performance of the proposed models was studied and evaluated by using different metrics (standard deviation, MSE, MAD) for a variety of scenarios, including the cases in which we varied the number of cells ($N$), the number of genes ($G$), or the number of clusters ($K$).
-Finally, model selection based on AIC values was implemented on two real data sets that are publicly available.

-Future work regarding the proposed clustering methodology includes taking a Bayesian inference approach via MCMC or variational Bayes methods.
-As mentioned earlier, a sensitivity analysis on the choice of gene filtering methods prior to model fitting could be further assessed in future studies.
-Finally, one could consider scRNA-seq data from tumours (cancer cells), which usually undergo several copy number changes in their genome, and extend our proposed ZIP and ZINB mixture models to account for those copy number changes since these changes may affect gene expression and, therefore, cell clustering.